Jump to content

 Topas micro resist technology Users may purchase own resist.
 Topas.pdf LabSpin03 or LabSpin03 IPA

-mr-I 7030R micro resist technology We purchase only mr-I 7030R, for use it please contact Lithography. mr-I 7030R.pdf mr-T 1050 LabSpin03 or LabSpin03 Acetone Preparation substrate with mr-I 7030R: Preparation substrate with imprint layer
+mr-I 7030R micro resist technology We purchase only mr-I 7030R, to use it please contact Lithography. mr-I 7030R.pdf mr-T 1050 LabSpin03 or LabSpin03 Acetone Preparation substrate with mr-I 7030R: Preparation substrate with imprint layer